 Biochemistry from Imperial College London and a PhD in Molecular Biology from Cambridge University.

-Chief Technology Officer- Konrad Paszkiewicz, PhD overseeing structural biology, computational genomics and transcriptomics, machine learning and internal platform technologies.
+Chief Technology Officer- Konrad Paszkiewicz, PhD overseeing structural biology, computational genomics, machine learning and internal platform technologies.
 Konrad has held several academic positions including Director of the Wellcome Trust Centre for Biomedical Informatics at the University of Exeter, UK and was the head of the University of Exeter Sequencing and Genomics facility.
 He is an author on over 45 peer reviewed publications and has been an invited speaker and faculty of several renowned scientific workshops and seminar series.
 He holds an MSci in Physics and a PhD in Bioinformatics from Imperial College, London.

 Scientific Advisory Board